Tomás Mac Curtain: Easter Rising and military career

-After the general amnesty of participants in the Rising 18 months later, Mac Curtain returned to active duty a local commandant of what was now the Irish Republican Army in Co.
-Cork.
+After the general amnesty of participants in the Rising 18 months later, Mac Curtain returned to active duty a local commandant of what was now the Irish Republican Army in County Cork.

 In early 1919 GHQ carried out a radical restructuring by creating three brigades with set boundaries.
 Frank Hynes' battalion was an example of a whole unit being dissolved to be divided into smaller ranks, as two staffs were elected.
-During the Conscription Crisis in autumn 1918, Mac Curtain actively encouraged the hiring of the women of Cumann na mBan to cater for Volunteers.
+During the Conscription Crisis in the autumn of 1918, Mac Curtain actively encouraged the hiring of the women of Cumann na mBan to cater for Volunteers.
 He was personally involved with The Squad that, with a Cork battalion, attempted to assassinate Lord French, whose car was missed as the convoy passed through the ambush positions.
 He remained brigadier of No. 1 Cork when he became Lord Mayor of Cork.
 He was elected in the January 1920 council elections as the Sinn Féin councillor for NW Ward No. 3 of Cork and was chosen by his fellow councillors to be lord mayor.
 He began a process of political reform within the city.

 Assassination

 On 20 March 1920, his 36th birthday, Mac Curtain was shot dead, in front of his wife and son, by a group of men with blackened faces, who were found, by the official inquest into the event, to be members of the Royal Irish Constabulary (RIC).
 In the wake of the killing, Mac Curtain's house in Blackpool was ransacked.

 The killing caused widespread public outrage.
 The coroner's inquest passed a verdict of wilful murder against British Prime Minister Lloyd George and against certain members of the RIC.
-Michael Collins later ordered his squad of assassins to uncover and assassinate the police officers involved in the attack.
-On 22 August 1920, RIC District Inspector Oswald Swanzy, who had ordered the attack, was fatally shot with Mac Curtain's own revolver, while leaving a Protestant church in Lisburn, County Antrim, sparking what was described by Tim Pat Coogan as a "pogrom" against the Catholic residents of the town.
+Michael Collins retaliated for the Lord Mayor's assassination by ordering his intelligence sources to identify and the Twelve Apostles to assassinate at different locations throughout Ireland every single police officer involved in planning or carrying out the attack.
+On 22 August 1920, RIC District Inspector Oswald Swanzy, who had ordered the Lord Mayor's murder, was fatally shot by IRA members while leaving a Protestant church in Lisburn, County Antrim.
+The first shot was fired from Mac Curtain's own revolver, sparking what was described by Tim Pat Coogan as a "pogrom" against the Catholic residents of the town (see The Troubles in Northern Ireland (1920–1922)).
 Mac Curtain is buried in St. Finbarr's Cemetery, Cork.

 His successor to the position of Lord Mayor, Terence MacSwiney, died while on hunger strike in Brixton prison, London.

 MacCurtain Street in the centre of Cork City is named after him.